Nervado/ibm_course/README.md

-Sammple repo with jupyter notebook
+Sample repo with jupyter notebook